Last updated on December 27, 2022

 Diamond accents can highly influence the look of your jewellery piece adding extra volume and sparkle and making it more personalized.
 After all, style is in detail.
 But there are some aspects to consider when choosing accent diamonds.
 Read on to find out the most relevant tips.

 What Are Diamond Accents?

 Diamond accents or accent diamonds are small stones placed beside a larger diamond or another gemstone to enhance the beauty and the brilliance of a jewellery piece.
-They allow adding personality and individuality.
+They allow for adding personality and individuality.

 Types of Diamond Accents